marcentusch/spark-landing/README.md

 Sass for styling because sass is always great.
 All styling is injected into the html so there is one less request for the user to load.

-I use Gulp for task runner since it is simple to setup minifications and webpack would be overkill since there will be minial javascript on client end.
+I use Gulp for task runner since it is simple to setup minifications and webpack would be overkill since there will be minial amount of javascript on client end.

 I use GSAP for animations for improved browser support, perfomance and ease of development.